Skip to main content

 • "filterType": "variableExact" indicates the type of check.

 Example with variableBiggerThan: Suppose a global variable riskScore (ranging 0-100) is updated by a market analysis job.
-An aggressive strategy job should only run if riskScore is above 70.
+An aggressive strategy job should run only if riskScore is above 70.

 {